Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: Optimization Models for Dynamic Instantiation

-Given that we choose $t_a$ and $t_d$ as the beginning and end, respectively, of a time interval of duration $t_d - t_a$ with the largest average request rate, the left-hand side is a strictly increasing function of $t_d - t_a$, as can be verified by taking the derivative with respect to $\int_{t_a}^{t_d} \lambda (t) \textrm{d}t$, noting that this derivative is minimized for minimum $\int_{t_a}^{t_d} \lambda (t) \textrm{d}t$ (which is at least one, in the region of interest), and using the fact that $- \ln (x)$ is a convex function.
+Denote by $\bar{H}_R$ the average hit rate over the first $R$ requests after the cache has been allocated.
+At best, request $r$, $1 \leq r \leq R$ is a hit if and only if the requested object was the object requested by one or more of the $r-1$ earlier requests, giving: { } Since this is a concave function of $R$, we can bound the average hit rate over the cache allocation interval by setting $R = \int_{t_a}^{t_d} \lambda (t) \textrm{d}t$, the expected value of the number of requests within this interval.
+Applying this bound to the hit rate constraint in~(\ref{optfun}) yields { } implying that { } Given that we choose $t_a$ and $t_d$ as the beginning and end, respectively, of a time interval \revthree{of duration $t_d - t_a$ with}{with} the largest average request rate, the left-hand side is a strictly increasing function of $t_d - t_a$, as can be verified by taking the derivative with respect to $\int_{t_a}^{t_d} \lambda (t) \textrm{d}t$, noting that this derivative is minimized for minimum $\int_{t_a}^{t_d} \lambda (t) \textrm{d}t$ (which is at least one, in the region of interest), and using the fact that $- \ln (x)$ is a convex function.
 Therefore, for any particular workload this relation defines a lower bound $D_l$ for the interval duration $t_d - t_a$.

-Applying now the upper bound on hit rate from when the $\lfloor{C}\rfloor$ most popular objects are present in the cache, gives the following optimization problem:
+Applying now the upper bound on hit rate from when the $\lfloor{C}\rfloor$ most popular objects are present in the cache, gives the following optimization problem: {

-Solution of this optimization problem yields a lower bound on cost.
+} Solution of this \revthree{optimization problem}{problem} yields a lower bound on cost. \revExt{}{Specializations of this problem for the cases of Zipf popularity distributions with $\alpha$ = 1 and 0.5 are developed next.}